 • The number of employees in the group that work remotely outside of California.

-Ensure Compliance With California’s Pay Data Reporting Law
+Ensure Compliance With California’s Pay Transparency Reporting Law

 As evidenced above, the most noteworthy instance of non-compliance was a failure to report pay data information, and Cambrian Homecare, Inc. indicates a potentially extreme example.
 Collecting, analyzing, and reporting pay information is a time-consuming, labor-intensive task.
 This is amplified if you have requirements beyond just one jurisdiction such as California.